Pico/mPython – smart car DIY

 Reading encoders: Robot (300gr) on table

 Same test like before, but now the robot drives on the table, adding some friction & inertia to the wheels.
-These measurements are not extremly precise, since the USB cable is still connected to the robot and causes a little drag.
+These measurements are not extremly precise, since the USB cable is still connected to the robot and causes a little drag/rotation.

 Conclusions: